akhljndl/akhljndl/README.md

 Hi.
-I'm Akhil (also known as mystic).
+I'm Akhil.
 I am a cofounder of QU3ST, a Web3 start up.

 Previously, I researched computational, mathematical and physical models to _predict_ __protein-protein interactions__ and _improve_ __rational drug design__ with the [Applied BioComputation Group](https://abcgroup.cluspro.org).